capturing stories that matter

 From Freetown, Virginia, to New York City, Edna Lewis carved a remarkable path.
 She introduced many Americans to seasonal cooking, Southern cooking — the cooking of the Black community in rural Virginia that raised her.
 Yet despite a life that included fame and acclaim, she is not a household name.

 Food storyteller Deb Freeman ↗ has made her mark through an award-winning podcast, Setting the Table, and in-print across an array of high-profile publications—Eater, Condé Nast Traveler, Food52, the list goes on.
-Locals in Richmond, Virginia, know her as the food editor of Style Weekly.
-And she was recently honored by Black Women in Food, Slow Food USA, and named by Axios one of the “most powerful Richmonders.”
-Deb writes and talks about the intersection of race, culture, and food.
-As executive producer and host, that’s where she will find Edna Lewis.
+As executive producer and host, Deb travels to meet—and cook!—with those who keep Miss Lewis’ legacy alive.

 Field Studio is an Emmy-winning documentary production company.
 We make story-driven media at a human scale.
 Get to know us